isaacnmm/pestpolicy-hugo2XX/content/posts/best-pressure-washer-for-paint-removal/index.md

 WEN PW3100 utilizes the recoil start system just like other small-sized engines - it comes with the fuel on or off valve, throttle, choke, and on/off switch.
 For your lone times of paint removal, the splash lubrication oiling will come in handy as it'll ensure that washer won't overheat.
 You'll love the pressure washer's strong wheels (12-inch tires) plus its long hose that'll make it easy to remove paint on different surfaces and job sites.

 The wheels are particularly helpful if you're working on uneven or rough terrains, as it'll enable you to maneuver easily.
+Pros:
-Pros: - Variety of applications including removing paint and cleaning stains and dirt - Budget-friendly washer model - Onboard detergent/ soap tank and nozzle - An OHV engine that's 208cc - Onboard storage tanks for the nozzles - Lockable trigger included in the 42-inches spray lance.
+- Variety of applications including removing paint and cleaning stains and dirt
+- Budget-friendly washer model
+- Onboard detergent/ soap tank and nozzle
+- An OHV engine that's 208cc
+- Onboard storage tanks for the nozzles
+- Lockable trigger included in the 42-inches spray lance.

 - Comes with its 30-ft hose but can add a 25-foot hose - Has 12-inch wheels that're strong

+Cons:
-Cons: - Non-collapsible
+- Non-collapsible

-> See Also: > Baby Safe Paint for Crib

 ###  [4.
 SpeedWash 7122 (2.7 GPM; 3200 PSI) Gas Powered Pressure Washer](https://www.amazon.com/dp/B06XHJHGZN/?tag=p-policy-20)